-In an effort to continue to reach out to the community and PORT tenants, Port Police has identified the Criminal Investigations Section supervisor as the Hate Crimes Coordinator.
+In an effort to continue to reach out to the community and PORT tenants, Port Police has identified the Community Relations Unit Supervisor as the Hate Crimes Coordinator for the Department.
 This will assist the Department with continuing to build community trust and increasing police legitimacy with the public.